-If a student needs to be taken to hospital, staff will stay with the student until the parent arrives or accompany the student to hospital by ambulance.
+If a student needs to be taken to hospital during the school day, staff will stay with the student until the parent arrives or accompany the student to hospital by ambulance if the parent cannot attend immediately.

 Parents will be updated as soon as is practicable and safe and will be asked to attend in order to relieve school staff and to take over decisions regarding consent to medical treatment.